LhallLhall/Alarm-Clock/pseudocode.md

 ### Funcitons
 - getTime()
-  - it will recieve data from the Data() function and use it to display the time into a div. (need to add more)
+  - it will recieve data from the Data() function and use it to display the time and date into a div.

 ### The process